-For further information on obtaining a scientific permit you can refer to the Fisheries Management Paper 11 available on the AFMA website ('About us' - 'Fisheries management policies' - 'Scientific permits') or alternatively contact AFMA Licensing and Data Services on 1300 723 621.
+For further information on obtaining a scientific permit you can refer to the Fisheries Management Paper 11 available on the AFMA's Website ('Commercial Fishers' - 'Forms' - 'Other licensing and quota management forms').

 3.4 Where can I obtain a Licensing application form?